Arizona Window Washers : We’re Hiring!

 We’ve all done it.
 To dry and polish our just-washed windows, we reach for the roll of paper towels.
 Readily available, convenient, it’s what we use for other cleaning tasks; it sounds convenient.

 However, one thing that pros know is that paper towels are a significant source of those pesky streaks.
-Why?
-Two main reasons:
+When doing DIY window cleaning, there are two main reasons why this happens:

 The Solution: Microfiber Cloths

-To get the best results, use a single microfiber cloth to apply the cleaning solution to the window, and then use a dry microfiber cloth to buff it dry.
+To get the best results with DIY window cleaning, use a microfiber cloth.
+Tiny, split fibers within these cloths grab and trap dirt and moisture far more than paper towels.
+To ensure a streak-free shine, use a single microfiber cloth to apply the cleaning solution to the window, and then follow up with a dry microfiber cloth to buff it dry.

-Wash your microfiber cloths regularly but avoid fabric softener, which leaves behind a residue, defeating the purpose.
+Be sure to wash your microfiber cloths regularly but avoid using fabric softener, as it leaves behind a residue that can defeat the purpose of your cleaning efforts.

 Sin #4: The H2-Oh-No!

 The water itself becomes important in window maintenance processes, although its basic nature may cause us to overlook it.
-Many people assume water is nondiscriminating in every instance.
+Many people assume water is non-discriminating in every instance.
 I wish I had the ability to produce that buzzer sound with proper spelling.
-Windows require specific water types when using window cleaners because the selected water makes an unexpected impact on cleaning results.
+When it comes to DIY window cleaning, windows require specific water types when using window cleaners because the selected water makes an unexpected impact on cleaning results.

 Almost every resident of Arizona experiences the challenges of having hard water.
 Minerals contained in the water are beneficial to rocks yet destructive to glass materials.
 Minerals such as calcium and magnesium in water create two problems: they leave unsightly marks and produce hazy streaks on window surfaces.